htcondor/htcondor/docs/man-pages/condor_submit.rst

     output files transferred back to the submit machine are automatically sent back out again as input files if the job restarts.

+ aws_access_key_id_file
+    Required if you specify an S3 URL, this command specifies the file containing the access key ID (and only the access key ID) used to pre-sign the S3 URLs.
+Required.

+ aws_secret_access_key_file
+    Required if you specify an S3 URL, this command specifies the file containing the secret access key (and only the secret access key) used to pre-sign the S3 URLs.

+ aws_region
+    Optional if you specify an S3 URL (and ignored otherwise), this command specifies the region to use if one is not specified in the URL.

 POLICY COMMANDS :index:`max_retries<single: max_retries; submit commands>`